alexa-samples/skill-sample-nodejs-decision-tree/instructions/1-voice-user-interface.md

 10. Click on the "Dashboard" button.

 11. Add some more sample utterances for your newly generated intents.
-These are the things a user would say to make a specific intent happen.
-Here are a few examples:
+Think of all the different ways that a user could request to make a specific intent happen.
+Here are a few examples for DescriptionIntent:

-    * am I free {date}
-    * whats am i doing {date}
-    * what are my plans {date}
-    * what meetings do i have {date}
+    * What is that
+    * Ive never heard of that, {Description}
+    * How does that work

     ![](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/1-10-sample-utterances._TTH_.png)